Published: Wednesday, November 01, 2000

 |

-The Open method takes the argument POST instead of GET and the
+method takes the argument POST

-Send method contains the POST data.
+method contains the POST data.
 POST

-data has exactly the same syntax as query string data, only you don't need to include the ? at
+data has exactly the same syntax as query string data, only you don't need to include the ?

 the beginning of the string.
 The only way to know what to post is to examine the form doing the posting, and